PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

 ## What is it?
 - Receiving, interpreting and displaying ambient data as temperature, pressure and humidity from a remote ambient sensor,
 - Receiving $SYS topic MQTT messages,
-- executing commands from a remote control device,
 - by means of MQTT messages.
 - Using ambient data: temperatrue, pressure and humidity from a sensor on a Raspberry Sense Hat V2 board.